Quantum Nonlinearity for Optical Neural Computing: Discussion

 \section{Discussion}

-In summary, we have presented a comprehensive framework to address the nonlinearity bottleneck in optical computing.
+In summary, we have presented a theoretical framework to address the nonlinearity bottleneck in optical computing.
 At the device level, by integrating quantum emitters with inverse-designed nanophotonic structures, strong nonlinearity can be realized at intensities below $1~\text{nW}/\mu\text{m}^2$.
 This enables complex functionalities ranging from nonlinear classification to reinforcement learning, presenting a clear performance gap over linear ONNs.
 Moreover, we have developed a general theoretical framework to quantify the expressive power of arbitrary nonlinear physical systems, which in turn allows us to determine the light intensity requirements.
-At the system level, we estimate that this architecture can, in principle, reduce the optical power consumption of LLMs to a few watts, exhibiting a favorable sublinear scaling with model size.
+At the scale of large language models, we estimate the nonlinearity-limited optical power and find that it stays at the watt level, with a favorable sublinear scaling in model size.
 Together, these results suggest that the lack of nonlinearity is not a fundamental limit, but rather an engineering challenge that could be overcome with quantum technologies.
-Despite these advances, transforming our theoretical proposal into large-scale hardware is still facing several practical challenges.
-A key trade-off exists between intensity threshold and operation bandwidth: the high sensitivity is inherently related to the emitter's long lifetime, which limits the response speed to GHz range.
-The limited bandwidth can be improved via Purcell enhancement inside optimized photonic structures \cite{englund2005PhC}.
-Another challenge is the inhomogeneity of solid-state emitters.
-To tackle this issue, solutions such as DC Stark tuning have been demonstrated to tune the resonance of individual emitters \cite{laucht2010stark}.
-Regarding integration, while deterministic placement of emitters remains difficult, recent advances in fabrication techniques offer promising solutions for large-scale integration \cite{chen2017laser, laferriere2022QD}.
-Finally, solid-state quantum emitters often require cryogenic operation to suppress dephasing and to approach lifetime-limited linewidths \cite{Sipahigil2014, Rogers2014}, which introduces an additional power overhead for cooling.